PBS had refused to provide details about residents of Osama’s house

 -

-PBS had refused to provide details about residents of Osama’s houseFebruary 18, 2017Print : National
+PBS had refused to provide details about residents of Osama’s houseFebruary 19, 2017Print : Islamabad

 When US conducted operation against OBL in 2011 and afterwards the then government had formed Abbottabad Commission to probe this matter in details.
 During its investigation, it was found that the house where OBL resided for several years was included in the house listing exercise carried out by the last unsuccessful census exercise in 2011.
 The Abbottabad Commission had witnessed that the Census enumerators had included the residential building of OBL in their house listing exercise.